 …“It’s Orwellian in the sense that through this vast funding they start to control even how we tacitly think about the problems facing public education,” said Bruce Fuller, an education professor at the University of California, Berkeley, who said he received no financing from the foundation.

-(Yes, a dude from UC Berkeley just connect the “Orwellian” dot. ~ed.)
+(Yes, a dude from UC Berkeley just connected the “Orwellian” dot. ~ed.)

 Mr. Hess, a frequent blogger on education whose institute received $500,000 from the Gates foundation in 2009 “to influence the national education debates,” acknowledged that he and others sometimes felt constrained.
 “As researchers, we have a reasonable self-preservation instinct,” he said.
 “There can be an exquisite carefulness about how we’re going to say anything that could reflect badly on a foundation.”